gospodinfran/better-wordle/README.md

 [Try it here](https://www.frankezic.com)

 ## Features
-- Drag and drop letters--Know that the fourth letter is an 'a'?
-Drag it into the fourth slot.
+- Drag and drop letters — Know that the fourth letter is an 'a'?
+Drag it into the fourth slot!

+- New unique word every day!

-- Light and dark theme.
+- Optimized for mobile and PC!

 - Only accepts valid english words.
 (Might not accept all words in the english language.)

-- New unique word every day.
+- Light and dark theme.